wur-bioinformatics/introduction-to-bioinformatics/week3.md

   A method for measuring support

 Branch length
-  The length, either in steps, distances or
+  The length, either in steps (parsimony), distances (clustering) or substitutions per site (maximum likelihood)

 Clade
   Monophyletic group, MRCA with all descendants